Slavery in Libya: Roman Libya

-Enslavement of the Berbers and of the Jewish people
+Enslavement of the Berbers and the Jews

 When Amr ibn al-As conquered Tripoli in 643, he forced the Jewish and Christian Berbers to give their wives and children as slaves to the Arab army as part of their jizya.
 Uqba ibn Nafi would often enslave for himself (and to sell to others) countless Berber girls, "the likes of which no one in the world had ever seen."

 Ibn Abd al-Hakam recounts that the Arab General Hassan ibn al-Nu'man would often abduct "young, female Berber slaves of unparalleled beauty, some of which were worth a thousand dinars."
 Al-Hakam confirms that up to one hundred thousand slaves were captured by Musa and his son and nephew during the conquest of North Africa.
 In Tangier, Musa enslaved all the Berber inhabitants.
 Musa sacked a fortress near Kairouan and took with him all the children as slaves.
 The number of Berbers enslaved "amounted to a number never before heard of in any of the countries subject to the rule of Islam" up to that time.
 As a result, "most of the African cities were depopulated, [and] the fields remained without cultivation."
 Even so, Musa "never ceased pushing his conquests until he arrived before Tangiers, the citadel of their [Berbers’] country and the mother of their cities, which he also besieged and took, obliging its inhabitants to embrace Islam."

 The historian Pascual de Gayangos observed: “Owing to the system of warfare adopted by the Arabs, it is not improbable that the number of captives here specified fell into Musa’s hands.
 It appears both from Christian and Arabian authorities that populous towns were not infrequently razed to the ground and their inhabitants, amounting to several thousands, led into captivity.”